tropotek/tkwiki/readme.md

 ## Upgrading

-Upgrade the site using the CLI command, whis will :
+Upgrade the site using the CLI command, whis will checkout the latest release and update the files and DB:
 ```bash
 $ cd {siteroot}
 $ ./bin/cmd ug